nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 add abc:       adds a subject called 'abc' find abc:      finds all subjects containing the letters abc
-list:          shows the list of all subjects delete 1:      deletes the 1st subject in the list. subject abc:   enters the subject called abc, now you can create, find, list, delete and enter the topics of subject abc quiz abc:      starts a quiz for all the flashcards present in all the topics of subject abc,
+list:          shows the list of all subjects list all:      shows the tree of all subjects, topics, tasks and flashcards delete 1:      deletes the 1st subject in the list. subject abc:   enters the subject called abc, now you can create, find, list, delete and enter the topics of subject abc quiz abc:      starts a quiz for all the flashcards present in all the topics of subject abc,